probcomp/gen-quickstart/README.md

 Each directory within `gen-examples/` contains a tutorial.
 To run a tutorial in a given directory, use the Jupyter browser interface to open the `.ipynb` file within the directory, and run the cells one by one.
-The recommended order of the notebooks is:

-- tutorial-modeling-intro

-- tutorial-iterative-inference

-- ..
-More coming soon!